 What Causes Wet Brain Syndrome?

-As a person abuses alcohol excessive over an extended period, and thiamine deficiency continues, brain damage can occur.
+As a person abuses alcohol excessively over an extended period, and thiamine deficiency continues, brain damage can occur.
 The National Institute on Alcoholism and Alcohol Abuse (NIAAA) reports that a B1 deficiency is a relatively uncommon occurrence in developed countries, and usually only affects individuals with a severe alcohol use disorder or certain diseases, namely HIV.

-Wernicke-Korsakoff syndrome is characterized by two distinct but commonly co-occurring conditions—Wernicke’s encephalopathy and Korsakoff’s psychosis.
+A wernicke-Korsakoff syndrome is characterized by two distinct but commonly co-occurring conditions—Wernicke’s encephalopathy and Korsakoff’s psychosis.
 Wernicke’s encephalopathy causes neurological symptoms related to biochemical lesions in areas of the central nervous system (CNS).
 It most often affects specific regions of the brain, such as the thalamus and hypothalamus, which both play a role in memory.

 Korsakoff’s psychosis is a chronic disorder that tends to develop after Wernicke’s encephalopathy.
 Korsakoff’s psychosis occurs as a result of permanent damage to the areas of the brain responsible for memory.